-- 1. A Contractor shall lodge an Environmental Performance Guarantee in favour of the Authority and no later than the commencement date of production in the Mining Area. - 2.
-The required form and amount of the Environmental Performance Guarantee shall be determined according to the Guidelines, and shall reflect the likely costs required for: - (a) The premature closure of Exploitation activities; - (b) The decommissioning and final closure of Exploitation activities, including the removal of any Installations and equipment; and - (c) The post-closure monitoring and management of residual Environmental Effects. - 3.
-The amount of an Environmental Performance Guarantee may be provided by way of instalments over a specified period according to the relevant Guidelines. - 4.
-The amount of the Environmental Performance Guarantee shall be reviewed and updated, where: - (a) The Closure Plan is updated in accordance with these regulations; or - (b) As the result of: - (i) A performance assessment under regulation 52; - (ii) A modification of a Plan of Work under regulation 57; or - (iii) A review of activities under a Plan of Work under regulation 58; and - (c) At the time of review by the Commission of a final Closure Plan under regulation 60. - 5.
-A Contractor shall, as a result of any review under paragraph 4 above, recalculate the amount of the Environmental Performance Guarantee within 60 Days of a review date and lodge a revised guarantee in favour of the Authority. - 6.
-The Authority shall hold such guarantee in accordance with its policies and procedures, which shall provide for: - (a) The repayment or release of any Environmental Performance Guarantee, or part thereof, upon compliance by the Contractor of its obligations that are the subject of the Environmental Performance Guarantee; or - (b) The forfeiture of any Environmental Performance Guarantee, or part thereof, where the Contractor fails to comply with such obligations. - 7.
-The requirement for an Environmental Performance Guarantee under this regulation shall be applied in a uniform and non-discriminatory manner. - 8.
-The provision of an Environmental Performance Guarantee by a Contractor does not limit the responsibility and liability of the Contractor under its exploitation contract in the amount of such guarantee.
+1. A Contractor shall lodge an Environmental Performance Guarantee in favour of the Authority and no later than the commencement date of production in the Mining Area.

+2. The required form and amount of the Environmental Performance Guarantee shall be determined according to the [Guidelines] [relevant [Standards] [rules]], and shall reflect the likely costs required for:

+(a) The premature closure of Exploitation activities;

+(a)bis.
+The repair of an in-service submarine cable or pipeline in, or adjacent to, the application area that was damaged as a result of the Contractors activities:

+(a)ter.
+Responding to, and remediating, a significant environmental Incident;

+(b) The decommissioning and final closure of Exploitation activities, including the removal of any Installations and equipment; and

+(c) The post-closure monitoring and management of residual Environmental Effects.

+3. The Council shall decide the amount of an Environmental Performance Guarantee in Standard taking into account the recommendation of the Commission and Finance Committee.
+The amount of an Environmental Performance Guarantee may be provided by way of instalments over a specified period according to the relevant [Guidelines] [Standards].

+4. The amount of the Environmental Performance Guarantee shall be reviewed and updated annually by the Contractor, [where]:

+(a) Where [T][t]he Closure Plan is updated in accordance with these regulations; or

+(b) As the result of:

+(i) A performance assessment under regulation 52;

+(ii) A modification of a Plan of Work under regulation 57; or

+(iii) A review of activities under a Plan of Work under regulation 58; and

+(c) At the time of review by the Commission of a final Closure Plan under regulation 60.

+(d) Inflation and other market or economic conditions impact on the amount of the guarantee that must be held.

+5. A Contractor shall, as a result of any review under paragraph 4 above, recalculate the amount of the Environmental Performance Guarantee within 60 Days of a review date and lodge a revised guarantee in favour of the Authority.

+6. The Authority shall hold such guarantee in accordance with its policies and procedures, which shall provide for:

+(a) The repayment or release of any Environmental Performance Guarantee, or part thereof, upon compliance by the Contractor of its obligations that are the subject of the Environmental Performance Guarantee; or

+(b) The forfeiture of any Environmental Performance Guarantee, or part thereof, where the Contractor fails to comply with such obligations.

+7. The requirement for an Environmental Performance Guarantee under this regulation shall be applied in a uniform [and non-discriminatory] manner taking into account relevant factors such as: a Contractor's level of experience, record of past performance (i.e. environment or safety record), and the location of the activity, including proximity to in service cables or pipelines.

+8. The provision of an Environmental Performance Guarantee by a Contractor does not limit the responsibility and liability of the Contractor under its exploitation contract in the amount of such guarantee.

-Commencement of production
+Regulation 27 Commencement of production

-Where the requirements of regulation 25 are satisfied and the Contractor has lodged an Environmental Performance Guarantee in accordance with regulation 26, the Contractor, consistent with Good Industry Practice, shall make commercially reasonable efforts to bring the Mining Area into Commercial Production in accordance with the Plan of Work.
+1. Where the requirements of regulation 25 are satisfied and the Contractor has lodged an Environmental Performance Guarantee in accordance with regulation 26, the Contractor, consistent with Good Industry Practice, shall make [commercially reasonable] [all] efforts to bring the Mining Area into Commercial Production in accordance with the Plan of Work.